 |

-The school was staffed by Sisters of Charity of the Blessed Virgin Mary (BVM) from its opening until 1980.
-At that time a Sister of the Notre Dame de Namur assumed the principalship for five years.
 At the start of the 1986-87 school year, Joe Elsbernd, a native San Franciscan and product of BVM education, was named principal by Fr.
 John Ring.
 Fr.
 Ring succeeded Msgr.
 Carroll and served as the third pastor of the parish until 1993.
-With Mr. Elsbernd, the BVM sisters returned filling roles in the parish and the school.
-Sr. Patricia Rogers, BVM served as vice-principal at the school from 1986 until her retirement in 2011.
+With Mr. Elsbernd, the BVM sisters returned filling roles in the parish and in the school.
+Sr. Patricia Rogers, BVM served as Vice-Principal at the school from 1986 until her retirement in 2011.

 Under Archbishop John Quinn and as part of the Archdiocesan Pastoral Plan announced in 1993, St. Thomas More Parish was surpressed, closing in June of 1994.
 Fr.
 Don D'Angelo served as the last pastor of the parish from early 1993 until its closure.
 The pastoral care of the students at St. Thomas More was assigned to the staff of St. Stephen's Parish.